drj11/drj11.github.io/2019-04-11/ibm-holocaust.md

 The detail is impressive, even down the to column numbers of the punched cards.
 He is also able to show how vital these machines are.
-It's just that the IBM machines are used to exterminate people, it's that there is no other way to do it as efficiently as it was done.
+It's not just that the IBM machines are used to exterminate people, it's that there is no other way to do it as efficiently as it was done.
 Where the machines are unavailable or, as is the case with